CPJPRINCE/auto_classification_generator/README.md

                                 be reference number: 2, this is moved to what would originally be number 3.
                                 Retaining the order means, this scheme is
-                                maintined: IE 3 is still 3, and 2 is skipped
+                                maintained: IE 3 is still 3, and 2 is skipped

-        --keywords-case-        Set to enable case-sensisitivity for keyword    [bool] sensisitivity           matches.
-Default is cases are not sensisitive.
+        --keywords-case-        Set to enable case-sensitivity for keyword    [bool] sensitivity           matches.
+Default is cases are not sensitive.

         --keywords-abbreviation Set the number of characters to abbreviate to   [int] -number                 Only for first_letters mode.